 Members of your child’s operating/surgery team include the following people:

 The anesthesiologist is the doctor trained to give anesthesia.
 There are several types of anesthesia, but general anesthesia is the most common type used for children.
-This medication causes your child to fall asleep and not feel pain during surgery.
+This medicine causes your child to fall asleep and not feel pain during surgery.

 The anesthesiologist may be assisted by a nurse anesthetist (or anesthesia assistant) who is also trained to give anesthesia.
 An anesthesia resident (trainee) may also be present to help with your child's care.

 Nurses take care of your child and help the surgeon with various tasks.

 The operating staff wear clothing called “scrubs” that look like pajamas.

 During surgery, operating staff wear masks over their mouths and noses, and hats on their heads.
 They also wear surgery gloves on their hands.
 This helps keep everything clean and sterile.

 Following is a list of equipment that your child may see in the operating room.